 To prevent conflict of interest, we will only assign examiners who do not have any conflicts with the application being assessed, as well as those applications being assessed in the same group.
 We have also put in place relevant mechanisms and procedures, such as declaration of personal interests, assigning qualified examiners from the pool of examiners to assess each application through an objective random process so as to minimise any potential conflict of interest.

-Examiners are grouped under their respective artforms and we will arrange assessment according to the most relevant artforms (see the table below/to be updated).
+Examiners are grouped under their respective artforms and we will arrange assessment according to the most relevant artforms (see the table below).
 Within each artform, we will enlist examiners with professional knowledge in different genres and fields to cater for the wide variety of applications received.
 There are examiners with expertise in arts administration, arts criticism, arts education and other various arts specialties within each artform.
 For instance, the music artform includes experts of Chinese music, western music, vocal/choral music.
 For the dance artform, experts of ballet, Chinese dance, modern dance, folk dance are included.
 While for visual arts, examiners include those with expertise in Chinese painting and calligraphy, seal-engraving, western arts–2D (oil painting/ print-making/ comics/ water colour painting/ sketching), design, 3D (ceramics/ sculpture/ glass), photography, mixed materials/ installation, architecture, etc.

 If there are applications other than the artforms or categories listed below, we will try our best to invite suitable experts of relevant professional background to assist in the adjudication of the applications.